-UK river basin UK coastal landscape UK place or region Major city in the UK UK flood event The geomorphic The geomorphic The consequences of The influences of the city within its Causes of the flood event, processes operating processes operating at economic growth region, the country and the wider including extreme weather at different scales different scales and/or decline world conditions How these processes How these processes are Migration (national and international) Effects of the flood event on are influenced by influenced by geology and its impact on the city's growth and people and the environment geology and climate and climate landforms character landforms and and features associated Management of the flood features associated with your case study Ways of life within the city, such as event at a variety of scales. with your case study culture, ethnicity, housing, leisure and How human activity, consumption How human activity, including management, including works in combination Contemporary challenges that affect management, works with geomorphic urban change, including housing in combination with processes to impact the availability, transport provision and geomorphic landscape waste management processes to impact the landscape Sustainable strategies to overcome one of the city's challenges.
+UK river basin UK coastal landscape UK place or region Major city in the UK UK flood event The geomorphic The geomorphic The consequences of The influences of the city within its Causes of the flood event, processes operating processes operating at economic growth region, the country and the wider including extreme weather at different scales different scales and/or decline world conditions How these processes are influenced by geology and climate landforms and features associated with your case study How human activity, including management, works in combination with geomorphic processes to impact How these processes are influenced by geology and climate landforms and features associated with your case study How human activity, including management, works in combination with geomorphic processes to impact the landscape Migration (national and international) and its impact on the city's growth and character Ways of life within the city, such as culture, ethnicity, housing, leisure and consumption Contemporary challenges that affect urban change, including housing availability, transport provision and waste management Effects of the flood event on people and the environment Management of the flood event at a variety of scales. the landscape Sustainable strategies to overcome one of the city's challenges.